pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 `
 ```

-When presence_deltas are enabled, interval messages may include joined, left, timed out arrays of changed UUIDs since the last interval.
+When a channel is in interval mode with `presence_deltas` enabled, interval messages may include:
+- joined
+- left
+- timed out

+Example:

 ```
 `1{